shadowsocks/shadowsocks-go/README.md

 ### Update port password for a running server

 Edit the config file used to start the server, then send `SIGHUP` to the server process.

+# WIP
+* Make up the Encrypt packet with a better interface for easy extension
+* Fix up the UDP module for ss (testing in local)
+* Add the AEAD (testing in local)

 # Note to OpenVZ users